mattraimondi/python-multi-tool/README.md

 USAGE = "lib"
 ```

-# Cryptograpy
+# Cryptography
-Python cryptography library by <a href="https://github.com/Fitzgibbons">@Fitzgibbons</a>
+Python cryptography library by <a href="https://github.com/Fitzgibbons" target="_blank">@Fitzgibbons</a>

 ## RSA
 RSA is a public key cryptosystem which can be used to communicate data securely and authenticate identity.
-The RSA file included is capable of generating valid RSA keys and moduli, encrypting data using these keys, and finally decrypting.
+The RSA file included is capable of generating valid RSA keys and moduli, encrypting data using these keys, and finally decrypting.<br>
 Note: This is the only class in this file that does not follow the specification exactly.
 The only modification is adding  7 bits instead of 8 just before encryption.
 This ensures that the key is never too small to encrypt the masked data.

 ## MGF1